Find An Equivalent Ratio In Simplest Terms

 Simplifying a ratio means expressing it in its most basic form, where the numbers are reduced to their smallest possible whole numbers while maintaining the same proportion.
 This is often achieved by dividing both parts of the ratio by their greatest common divisor (GCD).
 The GCD is the largest number that divides both numbers in the ratio without leaving a remainder.

-For example, consider the ratio 12:18.
+Take this: consider the ratio 12:18.
 To simplify this ratio, we need to find the GCD of 12 and 18, which is 6.
-Dividing both numbers by 6, we get the simplified ratio 2:3.
-This means that the ratio 12:18 is equivalent to the ratio 2:3, but the latter is expressed in its simplest form.
+Plus, dividing both numbers by 6, we get the simplified ratio 2:3.
+What this tells us is the ratio 12:18 is equivalent to the ratio 2:3, but the latter is expressed in its simplest form.
 Simplifying ratios makes them easier to understand and work with, especially when comparing multiple ratios or performing calculations.

 Practical Applications